FAQS: Furloughs and temporary FTE reduction

 The weekly benefit amount may be reduced if an employee has received pay during the claim week.
 The ESD calculates the earnings deduction using the chart found on their website.
 For additional information, including an estimated benefit calculator, see the ESD Estimate Your Benefit web page.

 Washington State law requires an unemployed individual to be unemployed for a waiting period of one week before being eligible to receive unemployment benefits.
 However, Governor Inslee’s Proclamation 20-21 waives the requirement that an individual be unemployed for one week before they can receive unemployment benefits.
-This waiver is in effect through November 14, 2020 unless otherwise extended.
-This FAQ will be updated if and when this is extended.
+This waiver is in effect through January 2, 2021 (the end of the week beginning December 27).
+New claims for unemployment that have an effective date of Jan.
+3, 2021, or later will have an unpaid waiting week during which time ESD verifies eligibility.
+For more information on payments, view ESD’s When will payments start? webpage.

 How does the waiting week for unemployment compensation work with furloughs if the waiting week waiver expires?
 For example, if an individual is furloughed for one week in June and another week in September and in the interim the waiting week waiver has expired, do they need to wait a week in September? (updated May 28, 2020)